Quantum limits of superresolution in a noisy environment

+More recently, the effects of noise on superresolution techniques started to be analyzed.
+The CFI of two point sources' separation using a spatial mode demultiplexing scheme has been shown to vanish in the presence of dark counts \cite{len2020resolution} or measurement crosstalk \cite{gessner2020superresolution} when the separation is small.
+However, these analyses are restricted to specific measurement schemes.
+Meanwhile, the QFI of resolving two incoherent thermal point sources also vanishes for small separations in the presence of thermal background noise \cite{lupo2020subwavelength}.
+In this case, the influence of detection noise has not been systematically analyzed.
+Besides, previous studies are limited to uncorrelated classical states such as thermal states and weak point sources.
+More general quantum states need to be analyzed for applications on microscopy where we can manipulate quantum states of light emitted from sources to improve resolution.

-In this Letter, we consider a more general situation of resolving two identical sources in arbitrary quantum states, assuming a generic noise model that is inevitable in experiments such as thermal noise and dark count.
-We show that such noises cause quantum and classical Fisher information to vanish for a small separation.
-We provide a quantitative analysis of noises in resolving two identical incoherent thermal sources and present the effect of noises in terms of quantum and classical Fisher information.
-Finally, we show that in the presence of thermal noise, finite spatial mode demultiplexing (fin-SPADE) measurement is nearly optimal when a signal-to-noise ratio is large.
+In this Letter, we consider a more general situation of resolving two identical sources in arbitrary quantum states, assuming a generic noise model inevitable in experiments, which we call excitation noise.
+Excitation noise is a type of noise causing false excitation that cannot be distinguished from signal photons, which includes thermal background noise and dark counts.
+We first prove that excitation noise makes QFI vanish for small separations, which indicates that the resolution of two close sources is inherently vulnerable to noise in practical imaging processes.
+We also provide a quantitative analysis of noise in resolving two identical incoherent thermal sources.
+We then show that the CFI of arbitrary measurement affected by excitation noise on detectors vanishes for small separations.
+Notably, our results reproduce previous studies about the impact of noises on particular imaging processes and states \cite{len2020resolution, lupo2020subwavelength, gessner2020superresolution}.
+Finally, we show that in the presence of thermal noise, a finite spatial mode demultiplexing (fin-SPADE) measurement is nearly optimal when the signal-to-noise ratio (SNR) is large.